greggersaurus/OpenSteamController/README.md

 ## [Standalone Steam Controller Driver](https://github.com/ynsta/steamcontroller)

 * OK source for breaking down some USB commands
-* Goal of this project is to work outside Steam platform.
-I want to add configuration ability to controller, not subvert or reproduce (though some reproduction will be necessary) what is already there
+* Goal of this project is to be able to use Steam Controller as a game controller outside of the Steam platform.

 ## [Steam Controller Update News](http://store.steampowered.com/news/?appids=353370)